MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/server-to-server-storage-replication.md

     **Figure 3: Creating a new partnership**

 > [!NOTE]
-> Removing the partnership from Storage Replica in Windows Admin Center doesn’t remove the replication group name.
+> Removing the partnership from Storage Replica in Windows Admin Center doesn't remove the replication group name.

 ### Using Windows PowerShell